 CSC220: Computer Programming II

-Textbook: The course will be taught using the textbook: Objects, Abstraction, Data Structures and Design Using Java Version 5.0 by Koffman and Wolfgang.
-You can get information on the textbook from this Student Companion page.
+Textbook: The course will be taught using the textbook: Data Structures, 2nd Edition, by Koffman and Wolfgang.
 The course objective is to deepening your understanding of fundamentals of programming in Java object-oriented programming and in essential data structures.

 Class Activities and Grading: Grading is based on the following:

 1. Lab Assignments.
-There will be twelve regular lab assignments.
+There will be a number of regular lab assignments.
 Ideally, the two-hour lab session associated with an assignment will get you started and, if necessary, some additional programming work after the session will make you complete the work.

 2. Quizzes.
-There will be twelve in-class quizzes covering Chapters 1 - 12 of the textbook.
+There will be some number of in-class quizzes covering the contents of the lectures.
 The purpose of these quizzes are for the purpose of assuring/assessing your understanding of some of important programming concepts.

 Collaboration Policy.
 Students may discuss the nature of the questions in the lab assignments and the project with other classmates, but sharing of a code is strictly prohibited.